haojunqiu/csc265/README.md

 Compared with its regular version CSC263, greater emphasis are placed on proofs, theoretical analysis, and creative problem-solving.
 In addition, it runs at a faster pace, in greater depth and with more rigour, and with more challenging assignments.

-It is definitely the hardest course I have ever taken, but it felt rewarding after complete every assignment.
+It is definitely the hardest course I have ever taken, but it felt rewarding after completingevery assignment.
 Thank you Prof. Ellen!